 Concrete – Most Versatile

 When people think of backyard entertainment areas, they likely think of something designed with concrete.
-Well, concrete isn’t just a great choice for backyard patio flooring; it can be the best go-to for countertops in your outdoor kitchen, too.
+Well, concrete isn’t just a great choice for backyard patio flooring; it can be the best go-to countertops in your outdoor kitchen, too.

 What sets concrete apart from the competition is that it is versatile.
 It can be poured into virtually any shape you desire, which means you can get crafty and unique with your countertops.
 It can be left as-is for a rustic look or decorated with tiles, stones, and other materials.